DHTMLX/docs-todolist/docs/overview.md

 ![toolbar](assets/search_field.png)

-- a **menu** for adding, renaming, deleting a currently active project
+- a **menu** for adding a new project, and renaming or deleting a currently active project

 ![toolbar](assets/project_menu.png)